JordanMarr/Perla/README.md

   Perla [command] [options]

 Options:
-  --version       Show version information
-  -?, -h, --help  Show help and usage information --info <info>   Brings the Help dialog []
+  -?, -h, --help  Show help and usage information --version       Show version information

 Commands:
-  setup                                  Initialized a given directory or perla itself t, templates <templateRepositoryName>  Handles Template Repository operations such as list, add, update, and remove templates describe, ds <properties>              Describes the perla.json file or it's properties as requested b, build                               Builds the SPA application for distribution s, serve, start                        Starts the development server and if fable projects are present it also takes care of it. add, install <package>                 Shows information about a package if the name matches an existing one remove <package>                       removes a package from the list, ls                               Lists the current dependencies in a table or an npm style json string regenerate, restore                    Restore the import map based on the selected mode, defaults to production create, generate, n, new <name>        Creates a new project based on the selected template if it exists
+  create, generate, n, new <name>        Creates a new project based on the selected template if it exists install                                Installs the project dependencies from the perla.json file add <package>                          Adds a package to the project dependencies remove <package>                       Removes a package from the project dependencies list, ls                               Lists the current dependencies in a table or an npm style json string s, serve, start                        Starts the development server and if fable projects are present it also takes care of it. b, build                               Builds the SPA application for distribution t, templates <TemplateRepositoryName>  Handles Template Repository operations such as list, add, update, and remove templates [] describe, ds <properties>              Describes the perla.json file or it's properties as requested
 ```

 ## Existing tools